OneHitKO/onehitko.github.io/about.md

 ---
 layout: page
-title: About Me
+title: about me
 permalink: /about/
 ---

 Hey!
-I'm a 30-something year old comp bio postdoc who is interested in topics such as:
+I'm a comp bio postdoc who is interested in topics such as:
 * linguistics
 * food
 * geospatial data